 We can make reasonable accommodations for our employees with disabilities to help them have equal access to our wellness program.
 Our HR department will consult with physicians and wellness experts to help our employees with disabilities have a suitable wellness plan.

-The same applies to employees who can’t participate in certain wellness activities due to age, pregnancy or other reason.
+The same applies to employees who can’t participate in certain wellness activities due to age, pregnancy, or other reasons.
 We want everyone to have access to wellness plans and resources they can use.
 We’ll also pay any wellness incentives to all our employees who participate in our wellness programs without discriminating against protected characteristics.

 We encourage our employees to reach out to our HR department.
 They can explain their situation and discuss options.
 These discussions and any relevant information will be kept confidential.

 Our company will handle any health insurance and wellness plans with attention to relevant legal guidelines.